Kraftwerk (album)

 Kraftwerk is the debut studio album by German electronic band Kraftwerk, released in Germany by Philips in November 1970.
 It was recorded by Ralf Hütter and Florian Schneider, following their departure from Organisation, and produced by Konrad "Conny" Plank.

 The debut, compared to their previous work, showcases a disciplined structure and a motorik-groove development.
-Since their tour in support of their 1975 album Autobahn, Kraftwerk has not reissued nor performed any of the material from this album.
+Since their tour in support of their 1974 album Autobahn, Kraftwerk has not reissued nor performed any of the material from this album.

 Retrospective reviews highlighted its slow and positively primitive approach that denies instant gratification in favor of patience, while others found it "bleak" and "spartan".
 The song "Ruckzuck" was singled out as the high point, placed on several accolade lists including "twenty essential Krautrock tracks" and "greatest songs recorded by Kraftwerk".
 NME ranked Kraftwerk's debut album at the second-to-last place in the band's discography, ahead of Electric Café (1986).

 Background and recording

-Kling Klang Studio, where Kraftwerk recorded their debut, was located in the backyard of Mintropstraße 16 in Düsseldowas.
+Kling Klang Studio, where Kraftwerk recorded their debut, was located in the backyard of Mintropstraße 16 in Düsseldorf.

 After the commercial failure of their previous record, Tone Float (1970), Ralf Hütter and Florian Schneider of Organisation were dropped by RCA Records and signed a new deal with Philips, the third band to join its roster after Frumpy and Ihre Kinder.
 Hütter and Schneider named the new project Kraftwerk, inspired by the industrial environment of Düsseldorf and embracement of their German roots.
 Moreover, the German identity manifested itself in the song titles written exclusively in German.
 To begin work, the duo rented an empty workshop in an industrial part of Düsseldorf near a railway station, which would be eventually called Kling Klang Studio.
 They outfitted it with audio insulation, and recorded rough masters on stereo-tape machines and cassette recorders, subsequently bringing them to a well-equipped studio for mixing.

 The album was recorded between July to September 1970 and produced by Conny Plank who shared the credit with Hütter and Schneider.
 During recording, they were also joined by two drummers, Andreas Hohmann and Klaus Dinger, with Hohmann playing on "Ruckzuck" and "Stratovarius", while Dinger played on "Vom Himmel Hoch".
 Kraftwerk decided to use acoustic drums, amplified by the use of contact microphones, a choice which was not readily accepted by the drummers.
 The other instrumentation included Schneider on flute, while Hütter played guitar, as well as modified Hammond organ and Tubon electric organs, the latter made by Swedish factory Joh Mustad AB in 1966.
 Some of the acoustic instruments were manipulated by a pitch-to-voltage converter, which created the duplicate sounds heard throughout the record.